The Card: Adaptations

 In 2007, it was once again adapted as a two-part play for BBC Radio 4.
 Again, the adaptation was faithful to the novel, with the omission of the newspaper incident.

+In 2023, the novel was adapted by Deborah McAndrew into a play.
+Directed by Conrad Nelson and performed by the Claybody Theatre, the play opened in Fenton, one of Stoke-on-Trent's six towns.
+The production later moved to Newcastle-under-Lyme's New Vic Theatre.